|

 Gretchen and Jeanette created this and the Anniversary Cake for us on our return to our suite at 23:00 last night

-The majority of passengers disembarked on Oct 30; we stayed on for the next cruise from Athens to Athens until November 6.
+October 30, 31, 2023 The majority of passengers disembarked on Oct 30; we stayed on for the next cruise from Athens to Athens until November 6.
+We did a bus tour of Athens and the Acropolis on Oct 30 that gave me the following images to share.

 Athens is a very large Metropolis containing about 40% of the total population of Greece which is approximately 11,000,000 with a whole load of tourists added during April to November.
 Our temperature today is around 75 Fahrenheit which couldn't have been nicer for our drive to Xanthi, an area that boasts of harvesting tobacco successfully until they couldn't compete with Marlborough and Japan in the world markets.
 7% of Greeks who smoke still enjoy their home grown product, but the rest of them have moved on.
 The big tobacco plant was bought out by the Japanese and their products moved to world markets.
 We witnessed an obsolete two-track-railway system that once shipped tobacco in-the-good-old-days to many of the surrounding countries.
 Turkish and Greek homemade tobacco products are a very small player these days.
+Going back to Athens yesterday the big treat on our tour was a climb up to the Acropolis and its' attractions.
+Yours truly decided against the climb and toured the streets and took in the sights--one of which is pictured above with an enormous sandal--another is a Karshian attempt at some magnificent trees--another is wrought iron balconies--and is of Queen Melania (not Trump) because everyone knows this lady in marble on the town square.
+We were told by our guide that during the tremendous heat of the summer of 2023 no less that 25 people fainted EVERY day during their climb up or down before or after visiting this historic site.
+Here's a little pictorial comment on what we saw today:

 The pictures you see above are those of a lovely river, mountain, and walk way; what you don’t see are local dogs following along barking and snarling.
 These dogs have shared this walkway with us but didn’t appear to be happy about it.
 Some of us were unsettled by the baring of teeth and turned back.
 We did.